jiwookwhy/Var_swaps/README.md

 \frac{1}{T} \int_0^T \sigma^2 d t=\frac{2}{T}\left(\int_0^T \frac{d S_t}{S_t}-\ln \left(\frac{S_T}{S_0}\right)\right)
 ```

 We see from the right hand side that a variance swap can be perfectly hedged using a short position in two log contracts and a dynamic trading strategy holding $1/S_t$ units of the underlying.
 Since the dynamic trading strategy has zero cost, the variance swap is priced by the short position in two log contracts.
-Using the [Carr & Madan (1998)](https://doi.org/10.1111/j.1540-6261.1998.tb03270.x) formula we can obtain the replication for the log contract position.
-Applying the Carr-Madan formula, we obtain the fair price of variance:
+We obtain the fair price of variance as follows:
 ```math
 \mathbb{E}^\mathbb{Q}\left(\frac{1}{T} \int_0^T \sigma^2\right) = -2\mathbb{E}^\mathbb{Q}\left(\log(S_T)\right)=\frac{1}{T} \int_0^T \sigma^2 \, d t=\frac{2}{T}\left(\int_0^T \frac{d S_t}{S_t}-\ln \left(\frac{S_T}{S_0}\right)\right)
 ```

 Finally, we can discretizing the integral to obtain a tradable portfolio.
 This is computation is nearly idnentical to the Chicago Board of Exchange's computation of the VIX Index.
+Using the [Carr & Madan (1998)](https://doi.org/10.1111/j.1540-6261.1998.tb03270.x) formula we can obtain the replication for the log contract position.
+Applying the Carr-Madan formula and discretizing, we obtain the tradable replicating portfolio of the log contract position:
 ```math
 \text{Var Swap Price} = 2 e^{r^f \times T} \left[ \sum\limits_{i: K_i < F_t} \dfrac{P(K)}{K_i^2} \dfrac{K_{i+1} - K_{i-1}}{2} + \sum\limits_{i: K_i \geq F_t} \dfrac{C(K_i)}{K_i^2} \dfrac{K_{i+1} - K_{i-1}}{2} \right]
 ```